Before you start working with a Novell Cluster Services cluster, you should be familiar with the terms described in this section:

 One or more administrator-specified nodes in the cluster that can be used for a resource.
 The order of nodes in the Preferred Nodes list indicates the failover preference.
 Any applications that are required for a cluster resource must be installed and configured on the assigned nodes.

 The administrator-specified priority order that resources should be loaded on a node.

 Administrator-specified groups of resources that should not be allowed to run on the same node at the same time.
-This capability is available in OES 2 SP3 and later.
+This Clusters plug-in feature is available only for clusters running OES 2 SP3 and later.